-This is an easy project that takes only 15 minutes.
-You can even give the kids a bit of a science lesson by teaching them how to weight out the solutions themselves.
-Then they can make bubbles whenever they want and you can relax.
+You can even give the kids a bit of a science lesson by teaching them how to weigh out the solutions themselves.
+Then they can create homemade bubbles whenever they want and while you relax!

 - 1/2 cup dish soap